GabrielMalakias/GabrielMalakias.github.io/_posts/2016-12-08-playing_with_circuit_breakers.md

 *Ps: Everytime that we add a new gem in Gemfile, we need to run 'docker-compose build' again and after that we can run 'docker-compose up'.*

-In the project folder, we need to run Docker and type the commands below to enter in rails console.
+In the project folder, we need to type the command below to start our server.

 {% highlight bash %}
  ~/projects/ruby/blog  docker-compose up